-LIMITED WARRANTY VENT-FREE NATURAL GAS HEATERS
+LIMITED WARRANTY VENT-FREE NATURAL GAS MINI-HEARTH® HEATERS

-DESA International warrants this product to be free from defects in materials and components for three (3) years and five (5) years on stainless steel burners from the date of first purchase, provided that the product has been properly installed, operated and maintained in accordance with all applicable instructions.
+DESA International warrants this product to be free from defects in materials and components for four (4) years from the date of first purchase, provided that the product has been properly installed, operated and maintained in accordance with all applicable instructions.
 To make a claim under this warranty the Bill of Sale or cancelled check must be presented.